Skip to main content

 Most generic slide tools require you to prompt from scratch.
 You're still inputting the findings manually.
 You've moved the work from PowerPoint to a different interface, but the time cost is similar because the tool has no access to your analysis.
 It doesn't know what you found.
 It doesn't know the client context.
 It doesn't know the narrative arc your deliverable needs to follow.

-Audity's integration with Gamma works differently.
+The Audity Teams integration with Gamma is how that deck gets produced.
 The platform takes your completed synthesis output, the maturity scores, stakeholder verbatims, prioritized opportunities, ROI calculations, and feeds that directly into Gamma's API.
 The output is a structured, branded, editable slide deck that follows a consulting narrative arc.

 Current state.
 Gap analysis.
 Opportunities ranked by impact and effort.
 Roadmap with phases.
 Next steps with ownership.